Shakilgithub20/Library-Management-system/README.md

 Admin can search customer by using their  customer ID

-Admin can also view  customert details
+Admin can also view  customer details

 Admin can change own password.